Skip to main content

 Latest Posts

-New ask Hacker News story: Ask HN: What is the future of SaaS when things are this easy to build?
+New ask Hacker News story: Ask HN: What do you plan to read in 2026?

-New ask Hacker News story: Ask HN: Cloudflare WAF Alternatives?
+New ask Hacker News story: Ask HN: Building a tool to ensure things get done on time

-New ask Hacker News story: Ask HN: Why are streaming apps so bad (insiders only)?
+New ask Hacker News story: Ask HN: Why is Apple's voice transcription hilariously bad?

-New ask Hacker News story: Ask HN: How does one get involved in FPGA development?
+New ask Hacker News story: Ask HN: How did you make yourself more marketable?

-New ask Hacker News story: Ask HN: Anyone writing code from scratch or mostly doing architecting and LLM?
+New ask Hacker News story: Ask HN: Anyone still using RSS feeds?